culibraries/library-reporting/metadb/report_queries/collection_development/CD103/README.md

-# CD103: 956 Platform Details Report
+# CD103: 956 Collection Details Report
 ## Purpose
 Provides instance-level information for each title on a platform as recorded in the MARC 956|a field.
 ## Parameters